mohamedahmadianzade/coinHavenSubmission/auth/rest-api-version/README.md

 with this implemented log system, we can group the log by many fields like module,function,service and extra ....

+## Project structure
+using Nest js module system pattern including

+ 1- controller (handle request, exception handling, validation , transformation)

+ 2- service ( bussiness logic and data access layer )

+ 2-1 we could seperate BL and DAL layer and have seperate classes for each one for future use , but for simplicity, in this version we have just 2 Controller and service Layer

+using typeOrm as DAL repository for communication with database

+using mongo as main database and redis stream for communication with log service

 ## Installation

 ```bash